 Relationships May Still Happen, but They’re Shallow

 Sex addicts may have girlfriends, fiancés, even wives, but the sad truth is that these women are shortly going to realize that the person they thought they were in love with is virtually incapable of loving them back.
-The addict can’t see a person as a collection of hopes, dreams, likes, dislikes, aspirations, opinions, beliefs, etc. They may only see them as a means of satisfying a sexual urge.
-Sometimes, addicts actually see their partners in a maternal sense, perhaps looking to regain a relationship they never had with their own mother.
+The addict can’t see a person as a collection of hopes, dreams, likes, dislikes, aspirations, opinions, beliefs, etc. They may only see them as a means of satisfying a sexual compulsion.
+Sometimes, sex addicts actually see their partners in a maternal sense, perhaps looking to regain a relationship they never had with their own mother.
 The partners of addicts often report that they feel like they’re raising a child rather than working together with an equal partner.
-Even in a relationship, the addict is lonely, and what’s worse, they are hurting and innocent person with their addiction.
+Even in a relationship, the addict is lonely, and what’s worse, they are hurting an innocent person with their sexual compulsions.